v4rshi/v4rshi.github.io/seasons_eda.md

 **Motivation & Hypothesis**: This dataset captures a transformative period in my life.
 From relocating from Dubai to Indiana for college, navigating the global pandemic (and graduate school in lockdown), experiencing personal losses, moving to San Francisco, starting my career, meeting my now husband and getting married, and transitioning between jobs.
 Throughout these experiences, Spotify remained a constant companion.

 I've observed that my playlists often serve as a form of musical journaling, reflecting my emotional state and circumstances.
-This project aims to analyze the evolution of my musical preferences over time and explore potential correlations between playlist characteristics (content, length, addition frequency) and my emotional well-being.
+This project aims to analyze the evolution of my musical preferences over time and explore potential correlations between playlist characteristics (content, length, addition frequency) and my emotional state at the time.

 Key focus areas for this project include: